 The EUR/GBP and JPY/EUR are some of the most popular pairs in speculative FX trading.
 This is according to the Bank for International Settlements in a report released in 2016.
 Of course, the USD remained the main currency on all trades.
 In all the FX trades done according to the report, the USD accounted for 88% of all the transactions.
 The Euro still remains the second most traded currency to-date.
 Many of the African countries peg their countries to it.
 Any currency which is paired with the EUR increases its chance of liquidity.

-The EUR/USD being the most traded pair in the world offers traders very low bid-ask spreads.
+The EUR/USD is the most traded pair in the world offers traders very low bid-ask spreads.
 However, it is the most liquid pair and speculative traders love it a lot.
 In fact, Forex trading newcomers are often advised to start with the EUR/USD pair because it provides high levels of volatility which then means opportunities for profit are many.

 Scammers are all over.
 They are looking for an opportunity to snatch what you have.
 This situation became so perilous in the Netherlands to an extent that AFM imposed some ban on FX trading as well as binary trading in 2017.
 The ban was not at all surprising given how strict AFM is.
 According to AFM, some brokers, or a big number of them, were misrepresenting the facts hence making the public make decisions based on wrong information.
 AFM stated that FX trading and binary trading is very risky and brokers should explicitly tell the public as much.
 The regulatory body went ahead and banned any advertisement of FX or binary options.